SplitScreen-Me/splitscreenme-www/docs/create-handlers.md

 ## Handler Creation Tips

-If all works it is time to script it.
+If all works it is time to create a handler.
 Now, you will start testing input restriction and focus methods!
 Start by checking how the public handlers work and use as an example one that uses the same game-engine of the game you are trying.

 ### Some tips and essential lines